roku674/landbruget.dk/backend/pipelines/svineflytning_pipeline/README.md

 1. If you see credential errors:
    - Check that your .env file exists and contains the correct credentials
-   - Verify that your FVM credentials are valid
+   - Verify that either DATAFORDELER or FVM credentials are properly set

 2. If you see XML processing errors:
    - Ensure the container has enough memory